ynux/snowflake_datavault/README.md

 ### Sample Input Metadata and Data

 This project uses Snowflake databases, and the sample database snowflake_sample_data.TPCH_SF1 .
 It creates "stupid synthetic data", simply random strings / numbers and some fixed dates, without any logic or structure.
-It would be better to switch to the actual data in the sample database.
+It would be better to switch to the actual data in the sample database (TODO)

 ### What to use this for